Accrual vs. Cash Accounting: Which Method Suits Your Business?

 Cash accounting is a simpler method where revenues and expenses are recorded only when cash is received or paid.
 This method is straightforward and easier to manage, making it popular among small businesses and sole proprietors.

-Advantages of Cash Accounting
+Pros of Cash Accounting

 1. Simplicity: Easier to understand and implement, requiring less sophisticated accounting knowledge.